In the emotional wildlands, there must be trust, surrender, holding, receptivity and acceptance. There must be love. The must be deep listening.

 The emotional body is our ability to feel and to communicate.
 When it is not yet structured, as babies we cry and scream if we need something.
 This emotional layer begins to be structured around the ages of 6-8, and then we begin to express our needs and wants through words, rather than just with emotions.
 However – if the child has experienced many negative feelings, they will decide not to feel anymore.
 And if the child has been in any shape or form been neglected in its emotional expressions before that age, they will also not truly express themselves but suppress and oppress their own emotions, mimicking their parents’ behaviour towards them.

-Not everything is stored from this life though.
+According to some yogi beliefs, not everything is stored from this life though.
 The emotional body functions outside of the third dimensional reality and has no recognition of time.
 In other words – some emotional responses are brought into this incarnation via the soul and the mental bodies for resolution; it is a kind of past-life memory as explained by the yogis.

 Our emotions are also the vehicle of our spiritual bodies.